Baseball: Overview

 A baseball game is played between two teams, each composed of nine players, that take turns playing offense (batting and baserunning) and defense (pitching and fielding).
 A pair of turns, one at bat and one in the field, by each team constitutes an inning.
-A game consists of nine innings (seven innings at the high school level and in doubleheaders in college, Minor League Baseball and, since the 2020 season, Major League Baseball; and six innings at the Little League level).
+A game consists of nine innings (seven innings at the high school level and in doubleheaders in college and Minor League Baseball; and six innings at the Little League level).
 One team—customarily the visiting team—bats in the top, or first half, of every inning.
 The other team—customarily the home team—bats in the bottom, or second half, of every inning.

 The goal of the game is to score more points (runs) than the other team.
 The players on the team at bat attempt to score runs by touching all four bases, in order, set at the corners of the square-shaped baseball diamond.
 A player bats at home plate and must attempt to safely reach a base before proceeding, counterclockwise, from first base, to second base, third base, and back home to score a run.
 The team in the field attempts to prevent runs from scoring by recording outs, which remove opposing players from offensive action until their next turn at bat comes up again.
 When three outs are recorded, the teams switch roles for the next half-inning.
 If the score of the game is tied after nine innings, extra innings are played to resolve the contest.
 Many amateur games, particularly unorganized ones, involve different numbers of players and innings.

 The game is played on a field whose primary boundaries, the foul lines, extend forward from home plate at 45-degree angles.
 The 90-degree area within the foul lines is referred to as fair territory; the 270-degree area outside them is foul territory.
 The part of the field enclosed by the bases and several yards beyond them is the infield; the area farther beyond the infield is the outfield.
 In the middle of the infield is a raised pitcher's mound, with a rectangular rubber plate (the rubber) at its center.
 The outer boundary of the outfield is typically demarcated by a raised fence, which may be of any material and height.
 The fair territory between home plate and the outfield boundary is baseball's field of play, though significant events can take place in foul territory, as well.

 There are three basic tools of baseball: the ball, the bat, and the glove or mitt: